KI Narrow-leaved Mallee Woodland Recovery Program

 The Kangaroo Island Landscape Board is working to recover KI Narrow-leaved Mallee Woodland through the Kangaroo Island Narrow-leaved Mallee Recovery, funded through the Australian Government's National Landcare Program.
 This program is:

-- Improving the condition of remnant narrow-leaved mallee community patches through direct investment in threat mitigation actions and empowering landholders to undertake best practice management of narrow-leaved mallee on their properties.
+- Improving the condition of remnant KI Narrow-leaved Mallee community patches through direct investment in threat mitigation actions and assisting landholders to undertake best practice management of KI Narrow-leaved Mallee on their properties.

-- Increasing the extent and connectivity of the narrow-leaved mallee community through direct investment in revegetation projects on private land.
+- Increasing the extent and connectivity of the KI Narrow-leaved Mallee community through direct investment in revegetation projects on private land.

 Actions to date include:

-- Recording the condition of roadside KI Narrow-leaved Mallee using HD video to identify change over time
+- Recording the condition of roadside KI Narrow-leaved Mallee using High-Definition video to identify change over time.

 - Working with landholders to help protect remnant patches of KI Narrow-leaved Mallee Woodland by funding stock exclusion fencing, and increasing the extent and connectivity of the community by funding revegetation works.